FAQs - Theatre

 Frequently asked questions about the theatre department and audition process

-- Describe the B.A. in theatre arts: performance and practices, and the B.F.A. degrees in acting, musical theatre and production?
+- Describe the B.F.A. degrees in acting, musical theatre, theatre arts and production?

 - How many people audition and are admitted into the theatre program each year?

 - What should I prepare for my audition?

 - How should I dress for my audition?

 - Can I audition for both musical theatre AND acting concentrations?

 - What is the difference between on-campus and off-campus auditions?

 - If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting admitted?

 - Will I be provided with an accompanist at my audition?